edemaine/solid-meteor-data/README.md

 ## Usage

-There are two modes for using `solidjs-meteor-data`: auto and manual.
+There are two modes for using `solid-meteor-data`: auto and manual.
 In auto mode, SolidJS (version 1.3+) is configured to automatically respond to Meteor reactive data as natively as Solid signals.
 This is simplest to use, but incurs overhead (roughly 5x) for every reactive primitive/update.